18F/uswds-jekyll/pages/support/FAQs.md

 ARS employees and those collaborators that are covered under a formal agreement with the ARS.

 ### How do I find documentation on Ceres and SCINet?
-The most up-to-date documentation is available on the [SCINet website](https://usda-ars-gbru.github.io/scinet-site/).
-Some information is still in the process of being posted to this website.
-If you can’t find what you need there, please also check Basecamp.
+The most up-to-date documentation is available on this website although some information is still in the process of being posted.
+If you can’t find what you need here, please also check Basecamp [Basecamp](https://3.basecamp.com/3625179/projects/5538276) (must have SCINet account to access).

 ### How much does a Ceres account cost?
-Ceres is currently free to USDA-ARS researchers, and collaborators.
+Ceres is currently free to USDA-ARS researchers and collaborators.

 ### How much does Amazon Web Services (AWS) cost?
 SCINet provides AWS at no cost to SCINet users with suitable workloads.
 A limited amount of funding is available annually.
-Interested SCINet users must submit a SCINet AWS Project Request to be considered for AWS funding.
+Interested SCINet users must submit a [SCINet AWS Project Request](https://usda-ars-gbru.github.io/scinet-site/support/request-AWS) to be considered for AWS funding.

 ### Who manages SCINet?
 Day to day operations and user support are provided by the Virtual Research Support Core (see [What is the Virtual Research Support Core (VRSC)?](#what-is-the-virtual-research-support-core-vrsc)).
-Higher level policy and development are managed by the SCINet Executive Committee, including the SCINet project manager Stan Kosecki, with input from the Executive Scientific Advisory Committee (SAC; see [What is the Scientific Advisory Committee (SAC)?](#what-is-the-scientific-advisory-committee-sac))
+Higher level policy and development are managed by the SCINet Executive Committee, including the SCINet project manager Stan Kosecki, with input from the Scientific Advisory Committee (SAC; see [What is the Scientific Advisory Committee (SAC)?](#what-is-the-scientific-advisory-committee-sac))

 ### Who can I contact for help using SCINet?
 Single user operational questions should be emailed to the VRSC scinet_vrsc@ars.usda.gov (see also [How do I contact the VRSC for assistance?](#how-do-i-contact-the-vrsc-for-assistance)).